A focus on strong performance

 How much you can pay yourself each year

-You can control how much you pay yourself each year from your Retirement Income account or Transition to Retirement Income account, but you need to receive at least the minimum amount set by the government.
+You can control how much you pay yourself each year from your Retirement Income account or Transition to Retirement Income account, but you need to get at least the minimum amount set by the government.

-Your minimum payment amount is a percentage of your Income account balance as at the start of the financial year, or the date your Income account started, if later.1
+Your minimum payment amount is a percentage of your Income account balance as at the start of the financial year, or the date your Income account started, if it's later.1

 If you have a Transition to Retirement Income account, you can't get more than 10% of your account balance each financial year.